Last Updated: January 2026

 The promise of Tokenization

 Tokenization has the potential to transform financial markets by converting real-world assets (RWAs), such as stocks, ETFs, or other assets, into digital tokens that can be traded on blockchain-based platforms.
 Tokenization introduces a wide range of benefits, including streamlined settlement, lower frictional costs, fractionalization, 24/7 trading, and, if coupled with reforms such as expanding the “accredited investor” definition, the ability to open private markets to retail investors.Despite these clear benefits, the lack of regulatory clarity in the U.S. hinders tokenization’s broader adoption.
 There continues to be uncertainty around the registration, secondary trading, and custody of tokenized assets, as well as ambiguities in asset classification.
 A cohesive, transparent framework would allow the U.S. to responsibly unlock tokenization’s potential, enabling innovation to flourish while maintaining robust investor protections.
+We are encouraged by SEC staff-level guidance and no-action relief issued in 2025 addressing some of these issues, and will continue to engage with the agency to enable trading of tokenized equities in the US.
+In 2025, Johann Kerbrat, our Senior Vice President and General Manager of Robinhood Crypto, participated in the Crypto Task Force’s roundtable on tokenization.
+Additionally, Coy Garrison, our Deputy General Counsel for Crypto, joined the Investor Advisory Committee for a panel discussion on the tokenization of equities.
 To learn more about our vision for unlocking tokenization’s potential, read here.

 Share this policy: